hashicorp/terraform-provider-google/website/docs/r/compute_instance_template.html.markdown

     If you do not provide an encryption key, then the disk will be encrypted using an automatically generated key and you do not need to provide a key to use the disk later.

     Instance templates do not store customer-supplied encryption keys, so you cannot use your own keys to encrypt disks in a managed instance group.

+* `resource_policies` (Optional) -- A list (short name or id) of resource policies to attach to this disk for automatic snapshot creations.
+Currently a max of 1 resource policy is supported.

 The `disk_encryption_key` block supports: